FatecFranca/syscda/README.md

 Gere e configure o .env a partir do .env.example.

-No .env coloque as informações do banco de dados.
+No .env coloque as informaï¿½ï¿½es do banco de dados.

-Gere a key do Laravel através do comando php artisan key:generate
+Gere a key do Laravel atravï¿½s do comando php artisan key:generate

 Rode as migrations e as seeds

+php artisan migrate

+php artisan db:seed

 Execute npm run dev.